Skip to main content

 “America.”

-Maya Killingsworth, 26-year-old Peace Corps Volunteer in Armenia, recalls the countless interactions with Armenian host country nationals, in which the preceding dialogue has taken place, concerning her ancestry and heritage.
-The concept of national identity and its preservation is of utmost importance for Armenians, which is mostly because of the slaughter of millions of Armenians in 1915, during World War I. As a result of this, Armenians scattered throughout the world and many Armenian diaspora communities around the world came into being.
+Maya Killingsworth, 26-year-old Peace Corps Volunteer in Armenia, recalls countless interactions with Armenian host country nationals, in which this type of dialogue has taken place, concerning her ancestry and heritage.
+The concept of national identity and its preservation is of utmost importance for Armenians, mostly due to the Armenian genocide in 1915, during World War I. During this time, Armenians scattered throughout the world and many Armenian diaspora communities around the world came into being.

-So even though for the Armenian people there is usually no distinction between race, ethnicity and nationality, these questions usually cause this common and confusing miscommunication.
-Maya has chosen to take these challenging discussions and turn them into teachable moments and positive interactions, allowing her to talk to the Armenian people about her history and the many similarities that exist between the two.
-This creates understanding and empathy, and dismantles the common misconception that America lacks diversity.
+For the Armenian people there is usually no distinction between race, ethnicity and nationality, so these questions can be challenging and confusing for Americans.
+Maya has chosen to transform these challenging discussions into teachable moments and positive interactions, allowing her to talk to the Armenian people about her history and the many similarities that exist between the two.
+This creates understanding and empathy, and helps Armenians understand that America is home to people of many backgrounds.

-When Maya began her service, she realized that it would not be a piece of cake, and this new blank page of her life was going to be covered by obstacles.
-Nonetheless, Maya embarked on this journey, and soon witnessed the daily struggle of her fellow Black volunteers.
-In response, Maya and her friend Jacqueline Grant created A.C.T.
-(African-Americans Challenging Traditions), which aims to give voice to African-American experiences and perspectives.
+When Maya began her service, she realized that it would not be easy, and this new chapter of her life was going to have many challenges.
+Nonetheless, Maya embarked on this journey and soon witnessed the daily struggles of her fellow Black volunteers.
+In response, Maya and her friend Jacqueline Grant created a group to give voice to African-American experiences and perspectives.

-With all its ups and down, Maya’s Armenian experience continues to be a valuable lesson that she uses to persevere through ongoing challenges.
+With all its ups and down, Maya’s service continues to be a valuable experience.
 “Being here in Armenia has allowed me to recognize and acknowledge how similar Armenian and African American cultures are, because of our shared histories.
 It has also allowed me to live out those similarities in a way that I’d never have been able to in America; it’s allowed me to get in touch more with my ancestry and my roots.
 Without Armenia, my host families, or the Armenian community, I would not have been able to recognize these cultural and historical similarities.
 Armenia has allowed me to grow and find myself in ways that I didn’t know were possible” says Maya.

-Sipping her Armenian coffee, which is now her favorite, Maya looks out of the window and smiles to passersby who give her the “what are you doing here” look.
-To these people, Maya has only one thing to say, “our histories, cultures and traditions, are more alike than they are different, but it is our differences that create this common thread, and ultimately unites us.”
+Sipping Armenian coffee, which is now her favorite, Maya looks out the window and smiles to passersby who give her looks of curiosity.
+To these people, Maya has only one thing to say: “Our histories, cultures and traditions, are more alike than they are different, but it is our differences that create this common thread and ultimately unite us.”